Proxy-GS: Unified Occlusion Priors for Training and Inference in Structured 3D Gaussian Splatting: Introduction

 \section{Introduction}

 With the emergence of Neural Radiance Fields (NeRF)~\citep{mildenhall2020nerf}, high-quality novel view synthesis has become possible, but the slow rendering speed limits its practical use.
-Recently, 3D Gaussian Splatting (3DGS)~\citep{kerbl3Dgaussians} has significantly improved efficiency, greatly advancing AR and VR applications~\citep{xu2024gast,zhan2024tomie,niu2025anicrafter}.
+Recently, 3D Gaussian Splatting (3DGS)~\citep{kerbl3Dgaussians} has significantly improved efficiency, greatly advancing AR and VR applications, and even extending to areas such as virtual Avatars~\citep{hu2024gauhuman,xu2025sequential,zhan2025towards,niu2025anicrafter} and spatial intelligence~\cite{SpatialLM, gao2026holi}.
 However, vanilla 3DGS often produces heavily redundant Gaussians that attempt to fit every training view while neglecting the underlying scene geometry.
 To address this limitation and pursue higher-fidelity representations, structured MLP-based Gaussian approaches such as scaffold-GS~\citep{lu2024scaffold} and Octree-GS~\citep{ren2024octree} have been introduced.

 At the core of the MLP-based 3DGS method lies an MLP decoder that conditions on the camera viewing direction to dynamically generate Gaussian attributes.
 Although these structured Gaussian variants substantially strengthen the modeling of challenging and view-dependent details, they also impose extra decoding operations at inference, leading to increased computational cost.
 This drawback becomes particularly critical in large-scale scene reconstruction~\citep{liu2024citygaussian,lin2024vastgaussian,gao2025citygs,li2024dgtr,gao2024cosurfgs}, where the number of Gaussian primitives and rendering complexity grow dramatically, making efficient decoding and rendering indispensable.